graysonhicks/named-color-palette/README.md

 2. page to just open in new window with plain text printed (no file download)
 3. better display of main color that is selected
 4. include selected color in palette
+5. add color-scheme-js variations as option
-5. mobile
+6. mobile
-6. refactor as npm package (e.g. var pallypal = new PallyPal())
+7. refactor as npm package (e.g. var pallypal = new PallyPal())
-7. credits within code
+8. credits within code

 # Credits